NamelessCoder/gizzle-typo3-plugins/README.md

     comment: A short comment text describing the upload.
 Taken from Payload HEAD's message body if not configured.
     url: http://my-custom-url.foo/if-not-set-then-github-repository-page.html
     removeBuild: true
+    gitCommand: `which git`

 ```

+Note that the plugin supports sub-plugin settings for `NamelessCoder\GizzleGitPlugins\GizzlePlugins\ClonePlugin` that can be
+used to override any defaults that `ExtensionRepositoryReleasePlugin` will use.
+See Gizzle documentation about sub-plugins.

 TYPO3 Extension Repository Credentials
 --------------------------------------